 Things I don’t remember

 I seemed to get business and opportunity from an early age – one of my earliest memories of this is probably at age 10 – selling ice poles in the summer at school for a tidy profit.
 I loved computer games and writing, and my attitude to getting ahead got me writing for a local newspaper with a circulation of 30,000 at age of 12, complete with a weekly supply of free games, TV appearances and getting backstage at launch events most journalists couldn’t even get in too.
-At 13, I worked on a fruit and veg stall earning great money every Saturday, and yes, I used to shout out our deals and offers across the market.
-At 16, after failing to get in to journalism school (as I didn’t agree with the dissection of Shakespeare) I spent my days putting together business plans to open up my own computer games shop and arcade.
+At 13, I worked on a fruit and veg stall earning great money every Saturday; I used to shout out our deals and offers across the market.
+At 16, after failing to get in to journalism school (as I didn’t agree with the dissection of Shakespeare for the required English GCSE) I spent my days putting together business plans to open up my own computer games shop and arcade.

 I embraced my business passions and at university from 1998 to 2001, I was lucky enough to combine business, marketing and IT with my degree.
-Friends quickly realised the combination of talents I could bring to any project, so much of my uni spare time (and some not so spare) involved me starting, growing and helping businesses – I was at uni in the dot-com bubble, and I was involved with lots of projects, money flowing in full swing (unfortunately flowing out, not in!, and not very often to me!).
+Much of my uni spare time (and some not so spare) involved me starting, growing and helping businesses – I was at uni in the dot-com bubble, and I was involved with lots of projects, money flowing in full swing (unfortunately flowing out, not in!, and not very often to me!).
 Minor successes, a lot of failures, a helluva lot of stuff learnt.
 I can’t even remember the names of the “multi-million pound investment” companies I worked with that disappeared without a trace.